OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 Cilkscale provides a C/C++ API for analyzing specific regions in a program.
 The Cilkscale API allows you to focus on and distinguish between specific parallel regions of your computation when analyzing its parallel scalability.
-Using the Cilkscale API is similar to adding calls to `clock_gettime()` around regions of interest.
+Using the Cilkscale API is similar to using common C/C++ APIs for timing regions of interest (such as the C++ `std::chrono` library or the POSIX `clock_gettime()` function).

 The steps for compiling and running the Cilkscale-instrumented binary are the same whether or not your program uses the Cilkscale API.

-Let's see how we can use the Cilkscale API to analyze the `sample_qsort()` function in `qsort.cpp`.
-In this example, we care about the parallel performance of only `sample_qsort()`.
+Let's see how we can use the Cilkscale API to analyze the `sample_qsort()` function in `qsort.cpp` in isolation.
 That is, we want to exclude the computations for initializing a random array of integers or verifying the sort correctness, which are all executed serially anyway.
 To achieve this, we make the following three changes to our code and save the edited code as `qsort_wsp.cpp`.

-1. Include the Cilkscale API header file (e.g., after line 6 in `qsort.cpp`):
+1. Include the Cilkscale API header file.
+E.g., after line 6 in `qsort.cpp`:

    ```cpp
    #include <cilk/cilkscale.h>
    ```

-2. Create work-span snapshots using calls to `wsp_getworkspan()` around the region we want to analyze (e.g., around line 42 in `qsort.cpp`):
+2. Create work-span snapshots using calls to `wsp_getworkspan()` around the region we want to analyze.
+E.g., around line 42 in `qsort.cpp`:

    ```cpp
    wsp_t wsp_tic = wsp_getworkspan();